The Bubble (2022 film): Plot

 Lauren tries to escape from the hotel in a frenzy one night.
 Mr. Best's men graphically shoot one of her hands off, leaving her in the hospital for the remainder of the shoot.
-Infuriated, Carol tries to rally together her castmates and fight for their rights.
-Shortly afterwards, while filming an elaborate dancing TikTok with Krystal, Dieter collapses.
-They quickly work together to revive him, however, it's Anika who does it, cementing their relationship.
+Infuriated, Carol tries to rally her castmates and fight for their rights.
+Shortly afterward, while filming an elaborate dancing TikTok with Krystal, Dieter collapses.
+They quickly work together to revive him; Anika succeeds, cementing their relationship.
 This event inspires the team, and they plan a getaway.
 As they shoot the climax, Dustin creates a distraction by clashing with Darren about the script revisions while the rest of the cast leave the set and try to avoid getting caught by Mr. Best and his men.

 The cast meets up at the helipad, calling upon an unsure Sean to fly them out.
 A furious Darren tries to stop them from leaving, but is knocked out by Dustin.
 Inside the helicopter is Anika, who hopes to run away with Dieter, who happily accepts.
-Sean gets the helicopter up off the ground but doesn't know how to fly it forward.
+Sean gets the helicopter off the ground but doesn't know how to fly it forward.
 The rest of the crew encourage Sean to fly the helicopter away from the hotel as the Cliff Beasts cast celebrate their victory.

-Two years later, a behind the scenes documentary detailing the troubled production and crazy antics on the set entitled Beasts of the Bubble is released to rave reviews and praise from the public.
+Two years later, a documentary detailing the troubled production and antics on set, Beasts of the Bubble, is released to rave reviews and praise from the public.
 While Carol is described as "the villain" of the film, she's proud of the project.
 Dieter and Anika's relationship is still strong.
 Lauren is in good spirits, having a robotic hand.
 Meanwhile, Darren is signed on to direct a movie based on Skittles.